andreioprisor/address_crawler/README.md

 3. Run 'run.py <file_path_containing_websites>'
 4. To use the multi-threaded version un-comment the code for it and specify how many workers do you need.I recommend maximum 5, but If you have computational   super-powers you can use as many as you want until it crashes :)
 5. The outputs are in 'results.csv' file in the format 'website, formatted_address, top_candidates'
-6. The logs are in 'logs' file with all the errors and exceptions.
+6. The logs will be in 'logs' file containing all the errors and exceptions.

 ## Links for download